 Dithering and mosaics

-Dithering is required for all NIRCam imaging observations (except time series monitoring).
-Dithering obtains multiple exposures slightly offset from one another on the sky.
-Primary dithers serve to fill image gaps, compensate for bad pixels, and mitigate flat-field uncertainties.
+Dithering—required for all NIRCam imaging observations except time-series monitoring—obtains multiple exposures slightly offset from one another on the sky.
+Primary dithers serve to fill image gaps, compensate for bad pixels, and mitigate flat field uncertainties.
 Smaller secondary dithers provide subpixel sampling to improve the resolution of reduced images.

 NIRCam's exposure time is governed by detector readout patterns.